retostauffer/PyGFSV2/README.md

 This is a small package to download version 2 reforecasts from the global forecast system (GFS).
 The data can be accessed via the NOAA CDC data server (National Oceanographic and Atmospheric Agency).

-This small python package was once created as I needed a specific subset of the reforecast over a relatively long time period and I wanted to have a handy way to do so.
+The package provides a handy way to access and download a specific subset across all reforecasts.

 The **GFSV2** python package provides a set of functions and two executables called ``GFSV2_get`` and ``GFSV2_bulk`` for convenient data processing.